mferiansyahrt/increasing_synth_image/README.md

 ### Super Resolution Method

+The building process of this dataset is explained on [Day-to-Night Comparation github](https://github.com/mferiansyahrt/day_to_night_comparation).

-This dataset is the same as explained on Day-to-Night Comparation github](https://github.com/mferiansyahrt/day_to_night_comparation).
+This dataset is the same as explained on [Day-to-Night Comparation github](https://github.com/mferiansyahrt/day_to_night_comparation).
 The only difference is that the target image has a resolution of 512 x 512 pixels.
 While the input is 256 x 256 pixels.

 <div align="center">
     <a href="./">